benfb/elixush/README.md

 Mac, a simple `brew install elixir` should suffice.

 Installing the Elixir language also installs the Erlang virtual machine, as well as Elixir's interactive shell (REPL), IEx.
+Once Elixir is installed, you can run `iex -S mix` in the Elixush directory and it will start up a REPL with Elixush loaded in.

+## Roadmap

+* Clean up codebase
+* Finish porting over instructions from Clojush
+* Add tests!
+* Make a standalone executable?